Aravind-Jalda/interview-prep/Git/README.md

 # 📚 Interview Prep Repository

 ## 📌 Objective
-This repository is designed to help in technical interview preparation for DevOps roles by providing clear and simple explanations of key concepts.
+This repository is designed to help in technical interview preparation for DevOps roles by providing clear and simple explanations of key concepts...

 ---